 Getting help to succeed really means getting help to learn.
 The Cégep à distance academic advisors can help you pinpoint the exact kind of problems you are having and give you concrete suggestions for solving them.

 2. The art of mastering your time

-It is essential that you arrange your schedule to allow time for your studies.
+It is essential for you to arrange your schedule to allow time for your studies.
 Establishing a schedule means managing your time.
 If you manage your time, you will be more effective because you will have a work method that suits your specific situation.
-All of your activities will be planned to be fully efficient.
+All your activities will be planned to be fully efficient.

 It is far better to develop a realistic schedule that suits your needs than to end up giving up because you’ve created a schedule that’s impossible to follow.

 3. Time management